Schedule a Campus Visit

 Regents Court Apartments

 Student Housing FAQ

 Student Support Services

 1. How do I get admitted?
 (Where do I start?)

-The first step begins in the Student Affairs Office (Choctaw 130) where you should complete an admission application.
+The first step begins at the Enrollment Center (Bill H. Hill Library) where you should complete an admission application.

 2. What do I need to get admitted?